 The road continues along the side of the mountain, and it gets pretty rough with significant drop-offs on one side of you.
 Eventually, it flattens out, and you will cross over the saddle and see a good viewpoint out in front of you.
 On the side of this hill is the Lucky Baldwin Mine.

 You can park here and walk around the hill to see the mine remains up close.
-Remember though; this is a rough road to get to this last stop.
+Remember though, it is a really rough road to get to this last stop.

 As you can see, this is an interesting and historic place to visit in Big Bear.
 Since many of the sites do not have much at them, I would probably only recommend it if you are looking for an intro off-roading trail or into the area’s history.
 Check it out and let me know what you think in the comments.